znseday/nickname/README.md

 # nickname
-hw_07 for OTUS
+hw_08 for OTUS

-The task description is in 'Task_bulk.pdf'
+The task description is in 'Task_nickname.pdf'